Packing guide - Canada - North America

 Seasonality

-June to September for the easiest city walking and clearest urban-to-Rockies trip logic.
+June to September for the easiest city walking and the clearest city-to-Rockies trip.

 Use flexible layers and one shoe choice that survives a full day.